riyakadam1702/SQL_Unicorn_Company_Analysis/Conclusion.md

 ### Final Thought

 This project demonstrates how **SQL can be a powerful tool** for uncovering business insights from structured data.
-By combining JOINs, aggregations, subqueries, CTEs, and window functions, we turned raw unicorn data into actionable knowledge about startup trends, global economic growth, and the venture capital ecosystem.
+By combining JOINs, aggregations, subqueries, CTEs, and window functions, Raw unicorn data has turned into actionable knowledge about startup trends, global economic growth, and the venture capital ecosystem.

 ---